Industry meets to discuss Security Act, TSA, and possible solutions for airports

 "Think about it," Teebay says.
 "If you're trying to take out an iconic structure - [the] Golden Gate Bridge, a nuclear power plant - I think that despite the risk, despite everything we have done, it takes so few of them to achieve such massive results when you use a force multiplier like that that it may very well be attempted again."

 However, he points out, the number of "attack vectors" at American airports, each with its own peculiar design, are immense:

-passengers and their cabin luggage, possibly disassembled;
+o bombs on passengers and their cabin luggage, possibly disassembled;

 o bombs on checked luggage;

 o bombs in cargo, catering carts, paper towels, etc.;